How to Grow Figs

 **Place figs where they have plenty of room to achieve their final size.
 A space 15 feet wide and high is the minimum needed.

-**They need at least 8 hours of sunshine per day to ripen the fruit.
+**Fig trees need at least 8 hours of sunshine per day to ripen the fruit.
 In cold areas, plant figs on the south side of your house.
-Try to avoid early-morning and late-evening winter sunshine.
+Try to avoid early-morning and late-evening winter sunshine if you can.

 **Figs have a wide-ranging root system.
 Dig a hole at least 3 times as wide as the rootball.

 **Figs respond better than most fruit plants to regular applications of fertilizer.
-Spread 3 cups of 8-8-8, are the preferred numbers, but I use this one without issue under the canopy of a well-established plant in March, May, and June.
+Spread some organic fertilizer, 8-8-8, are the preferred numbers, but I use this one without issue under the canopy of a well-established fig plant in March, May, and June.
 Use ½ the amount for younger plants.
 (By the way, if you know of a super safe, very organic fertilizer company, let me know in the comments!
 I’m always on the hunt for the most natural products).